This website uses cookies to ensure you get the best experience on our website.

-The Role of Intestacy Rules
+The Role of Intestacy Rules.

 Intestacy rules serve as a foundational framework in determining how assets are allocated when an individual passes away without a valid will.
 In the UK, these rules establish a hierarchical structure whereby the deceased's estate is distributed to family members, typically prioritising the spouse or civil partner, followed by children, parents, siblings, and more distant relatives.
 The rules aim to reflect what the law presumes to be the deceased's likely intentions, thereby providing a semblance of order amidst the complexity that can arise from a lack of testamentary documents.
+OK !

 The intestacy framework can occasionally lead to unexpected outcomes, particularly in blended families or where relationships are strained.
 Assets such as properties, savings, and personal belongings may be distributed in ways that do not fully account for the deceased’s wishes or for the specific needs of their survivors.
 Consequently, even though intestacy rules offer a guideline for asset distribution, they can leave many relatives feeling inadequately considered or supported during an emotional time.